henrygouk/dopt/README.md

 Docs
 ----

 Documentation can be found [here](https://henrygouk.github.io/dopt/).
+A brief outline of how to use this framework for deep learning is provided [here](https://henrygouk.github.io/dopt/dopt/nnet.html).

 Using
 -----